Signs Permeable Pavers Need Maintenance

 -

-- The joint gravel may be clogged with sediment, leaves, mulch, or fine debris
+- Joint stone is clogged with fine sediment, mulch, or organic debris

 -